A father of two and new Canadian on supporting both his sister and mom through a difficult time, despite the miles between them.

 Every day, 43 people in this province I now call home hear the words “you have cancer.”
 I wanted to walk to support all the patients currently fighting and to support my brave sister.
 For my 2016 fundraising campaign, my mantra was, “For admiring the brave survivors, for honoring the taken and for supporting the fighters.
 I am with you and I know what you are suffering.
 You can beat this with hope, faith, and courage.”

 With the support of old and new friends, the community in Calgary I was beginning to know, and family from Canada and back home, I was able to reach and exceed my fundraising goal.
+Reaching your goal gives you so much hope and now with online fundraising being made available for everyone, more can be done to raise those essential funds.

 Supporting OneWalk was an amazing way for me to pay it forward and support the community and my new home country that has given me the feeling that I am at home and safe.
 Words cannot describe how my participation in OneWalk made my sister feel when she learned I journeyed throughout Calgary for her.